 Drag the slider to set the value.

-When choosing colors in the Color panel, you can choose from various selection preferences and color model values.
-The color selection preferences are changed in the Panel Preferences menu.
+When choosing colours in the Colour panel, you can choose from various selection preferences and colour model values.
+The colour selection preferences are changed in the Panel Preferences menu.

-Depending on the color model selected, you can also choose to work in 8 bit, 16 bit or Percentage mode.
+Depending on the colour model selected, you can also choose to work in 8 bit, 16 bit or Percentage mode.

-Some of the selection methods allow you to set color using values other than RGB.
-This doesn't change the working color profile of the document, but changes the input values for the colors.
+Some of the selection methods allow you to set colour using values other than RGB.
+This doesn't change the working colour profile of the document, but changes the input values for the colours.

-The following color selection preferences are available from the Panel Preferences menu.
+The following colour selection preferences are available from the Panel Preferences menu.